5T33Z0/Fujitsu-Celsius-H760-OpenCore/README.md

 I attempted to apply a Skylake framebuffer patch for the Intel HD 530 iGPU, followed by OpenCore Legacy Patcher (OCLP) root patches to enable graphics acceleration in macOS Sonoma.

 - **Result**: The patches were applied successfully, but graphics acceleration did not work.
-- **Solution**: Spoofing a Kaby Lake framebuffer (`ig-platform-id` for a Kaby Lake iGPU, e.g., `0x59120000`) resolved the issue and enabled proper graphics acceleration.
+- **Solution**: Spoofing a Kaby Lake framebuffer resolved the issue and enabled proper graphics acceleration.

 ### Nvidia Quadro M2000M and Optimus Configuration